mtmorgan/rjsoncons/README.md

 - Transforming data for more direct incorporation in *R* data structures.

-The [jsoncons][] C++ header-only library is a very useful starting point for advance JSON manipulation.
+The [jsoncons][] C++ header-only library is a very useful starting point for advanced JSON manipulation.
 The vignette outlines how [rjsoncons][] can be used by other *R* packages wishing to access the C++ library.